Thank you so much. Thank you all for coming. It’s a great pleasure for me to be here with all of you.

 What emerged was the manuscript of DRINKING FROM THE STREAM.

 I suppose I should say a few words about the so-called creative process.
 Writing a book is a huge undertaking.
 It’s a lot of work just getting the words down on paper.
-Don’t think that when you complete the manuscript and write “The End” that you’re done.
+But don’t think that when you complete the manuscript and write “The End” that you’re done.
 Far from it!
+The manuscript is still a mess.
 Now you’ve got to edit it.
 DRINKING FROM THE STREAM went through at least seven re-writes.

 There are a million things to keep in mind when editing a manuscript.
 Are there repetitions?
 Misspellings?
 Have you left things out?
 Will it all make sense to a reader?
 Are the historical facts correct?
 Are they in the proper order?
 Is the writing strong?
 How could it be stronger?
 More importantly, is it engaging?
 Will readers want to keep turning the pages?

 All right.
+Now someone said that writing a first novel is like applying for a job that doesn’t exist I think you may be getting the idea that this book publishing business is a rather slow process.
 I’m going to leave out finding an agent.
 Finding a publisher.
 Going through the publishing and design process.
 More editing.
 More proof-reading.
 Pre-publication publicity.
 All of that is a bunch of major headaches.
 Very exciting but painful.

 OK.
-I’m almost done talking.
-But before I read part of the book for you, I’d like to quote Mark Twain, who summed up his feelings about book writing quite humorously at the end of a book you’ve all heard of, THE ADVENTURES OF HUCKLEBERRY FINN, where Huck says:
+Before I read from the book I’d like to quote Mark Twain, who humorously summed up his feelings about book writing at the end of a book you’ve all heard of, THE ADVENTURES OF HUCKLEBERRY FINN, where Huck says:

 . . . and so there’s nothing more to write about, and I’m rotten glad of it, because if I’d ‘a’ knowed what a trouble it was to make a book I wouldn’t ‘a’ tackled it . . .